-An effective copy is about relating to the audience, grabbing their pain points and dialing up to their desires, and offering them promise with your product.
+An effective copy is about relating to the audience, grabbing their pain points and dialing up to their desires, and offering them promises with your product.

-Make sure you create customer avatars of your target audience and see what kind of copy is more effective or impactful on them.
+Make sure you create customer avatars of your target audience and see what kind of copy is more effective or impactful for them.

 Work More On Crafting Your Email Subject Line